medcomdk/MedComLandingPage/docs/assets/documents/FHIRValidationGovernance.md

         Content-Type: application/fhir+xml
         Accept: application/fhir+xml
-4. Under Body, choose raw, select XML, and paste your FHIR Bundle.
+4. Under Body, choose Raw, select XML, and paste your FHIR Bundle.
 5. Click Send to execute the request.
 6. Review the validation result (OperationOutcome) in the response.